JD-Ashish-3/QUICK_SHARE/README.md

 - Users sign up or log in → JWT token generated
 - Token is stored in local storage
 - Protected routes require the token
-- Image/file upload is allowed only if authenticated
+- Chat/Image sharing is allowed only if authenticate